YashAgrawal0406/JAVA-DS/STACKS/Code/Problems.md

     - [Push at bottom](#PushAtBottom)
     - [Reverse](#Reverse)

-## PushAtBottom
+## 1. PushAtBottom
-1. Push a new item at the bottom of the stack
+Q. Push a new item at the bottom of the stack

 ```Java
 //Push to the bottom of the stack